Dental Implant-Retained Dentures – Oklahoma City, OK

 The Dental Implant-Retained Dentures Procedure

 Receiving implant dentures is a lengthy process, so you’ll need to be patient.
 During your initial consultation, Dr. Crowley will discuss cost, treatment, and the procedure.
 He’ll evaluate you to make sure you are qualified to receive this method of treatment.

 Once it is determined that you are a good candidate for implant dentures, Dr. Crowley will make a small incision in the gum line and place the implants.
 The number you’ll need will be determined by Dr. Crowley.
 A small hole will be drilled into your jawbone, so the implant can be properly placed.
 He will stitch the incision closed once he is finished placing the implants.
 Over the course of the next several months, the implants will fuse to the bone, providing a stable foundation.

-Returning to our office after 3 to 6 months of healing, we’ll make a small incision to expose the implant and prepare it for your dentures.
-After a few weeks of healing, you’ll visit our office for your final appointment and have your dentures secured to your implants.
+Returning to our dental office after 3 to 6 months of healing, we’ll make a small incision to expose the implant and prepare it for your dentures.
+After a few weeks of healing, you’ll visit our dental office near Piedmont for your final appointment and have your dentures secured to your implants.

 Benefits of Combining Dentures & Dental Implants

 - You’ll experience increased stability because of the implant’s surgical placement into your jawbone.

 - They provide a level of self-confidence in your ability to chew, eat, and speak clearly.

 - You’ll have improved oral health.
 This is because your jawbone will not deteriorate but stay stimulated thanks to dental implants.